107 of the best pro tips for scuba diving beginners to improve your diver skills

 An agreed safe ascent rate is around 9 metres (30 feet) per minute.
 However, on some dives a decompression stop is required to allow extra time for decompression.
 But in any case, it’s good safe diving practice to do a safety stop on all dives at 5-6 metres (16-20 feet) for 3-5 minutes.

-Scuba diver dive descent tips and techniques for beginners
+E. Scuba diver dive descent tips for beginner scuba divers

 45. Learn to relax when you scuba dive